kanishka-linux/hlspy/README.md

 6. printing pdf does not require --show-window option, however screenshot captured using --grab-window will require --show-window option.

 7. --print-pdf works only with PyQt5 5.9+

+8. In most of the gnu/linux systems, PyQt5 available in official repositories is old and some of them do not package qtwebengine which is based on chromium browser.
+Therefore it is advisable to use pip to install PyQt5 which always contains latest updated version.

+9. If official repository of gnu/linux system contains latest PyQt5 with qtwebengine, then user should install PyQt5 from official repository instead of using pip.
+After that user should remove or comment out *install_requires* field in the setup.py before proceeding installation.